electrode-io/electrode-electrify/README.md

 the tool takes any [webpack-stats](https://github.com/webpack/docs/wiki/node.js-api#stats) object [example](https://github.com/webpack/analyse/blob/master/app/pages/upload/example.json) as input and spits out a standalone HTML page as output.

-You can easily chain the stats file into another command, or use the `--open` flag to open electrify in your browser automatically:
+You can easily chain the stats file into another command, or use the `--open` or `-O` flag to open electrify in your browser automatically: